BrunoGDZZ/brunogdzz/index.md

   <img src="IMG_0615.jpg" alt="Portrait of Bruno Garbuio De Souza" class="profile-img">
   <h2>About Me</h2>
   <p>
     I’m a Computer Science student at the University of Texas at Arlington, passionate about solving coding challenges and applying my skills to real-world projects.
-I’m a member of the Association for Computing Machinery (ACM)[cite: 40].
     I’m eager to contribute, learn from experienced professionals, and grow as part of a team that builds innovative technology.
     This portfolio showcases my side projects, coursework, and ongoing learning journey.
   </p>